paines/picolisp-sdl2/README.md

   - a short example show the initialization and rendering of an buffer to a texture which is blitted to the renderer
   - we need events!!!

+Shoutout to: All from freenode/#picolisp, especially Regenaxer for support and advice!